 • Embedded into Systems and Processes – To be successful in these goals, diversity and inclusion are being further embedded into company systems and processes.
 The company has been updating and improving HR processes, including new ways of working related to internal job posting, candidate assessments and increased workplace flexibility options with the intention of attracting, retaining and promoting the best talent to help us achieve our business goals.

 The company also has re-engineered its university scholarship and recruiting programs to ensure it is reaching more students traditionally underrepresented in the industry and is enabling hiring and promotion practices that help reduce bias and evaluate candidates in a consistent, objective and transparent manner.

 “We are committed to building on the strength of our culture to ensure a truly inclusive environment where talented people can be their absolute best,” said Eric Schnur, Lubrizol Chairman, President and CEO.
 “An environment where different experiences, perspectives and ideas are not only welcomed, but celebrated.
 We are building a more capable company as a result, and Cheree’s appointment to Chief Diversity Officer furthers our commitment and will meaningfully advance our progress.”

 Disclosure: David Mazor is a freelance writer focusing on Berkshire Hathaway.
-The author is long in Berkshire Hathaway and BYD, and this article is not a recommendation on whether to buy or sell a stock.
+The author is long in Berkshire Hathaway, and this article is not a recommendation on whether to buy or sell the stock.
 The information contained in this article should not be construed as personalized or individualized investment advice.
 Past performance is no guarantee of future results.